-- Give the students the chance to use the most appropriate learning strategy. - When introducing new subject matter, progression should be carefully structure and efforts must be made - Allow students to reflect on their own learning processes together with other students through a review of each other.
+- Give the students the chance to use the most appropriate learning strategy. - When introducing new subject matter, progression should be carefully structure and efforts must be made to make sense. - Allow students to reflect on their own learning processes together with other students through a review of each other.

-Teachers' must offer a broad teaching repertoire where their own digital skills often becomes critical related to the students' learning outcomes in the digital learning processes, which are used.
+Teachers' must offer a broad teaching repertoire where their own digital skills often becomes critical related to the students' learning outcomes in the digital learning processes, which are used5.